Zimbabwe drops charges against BBC's Petroc Trelawny

 Zimbabwean state lawyers decided not to prosecute Trelawny, who was detained on Thursday at an arts festival in Bulawayo and charged with working without a permit.
 He had fallen and injured his arm while in police custody, his lawyer said.

 “Yes, I‘m happy to say the prosecution has declined to prosecute him.
-Effectively he’s a free man,” defense lawyer Munyaradzi Nzarayapenga told Reuters from Bulawayo, Zimbabwe’s second largest city.
+Effectively he’s a free man,” defence lawyer Munyaradzi Nzarayapenga told Reuters from Bulawayo, Zimbabwe’s second largest city.

 No reason was given for dropping the charges, he said.